Pešter: Geography

-In the near geological past, the field used to be a highland lake, which gradually drained through karst ruptures, leaving marshy remnants in the lowest parts, around the flow of the sinking river Boroštica.
-Those areas are home to a wet peatbog habitat that's unique for a karst area.

-On the 1st of May in 2006, Ramsar included the wetland area of 3,455 hectares into its list of wetlands of international importance.
+On 1 May 2006, Ramsar included the Pešter wetland area of 3,455 hectares into its list of wetlands of international importance.
 Pešter is home to a number of endangered plant species, such as Fumana bonapartei, Halacsya sendtneri, and Orchis tridentata.
-The only nesting place of Montagu's harrier in Serbia is in this area.
+The only nesting place of Montagu's harrier in Serbia is also in this area.

 History

+In this region, few, if any, descendants of the original inhabitants who lived in the Pešter area before the 17th century remain.
+During the 18th century, the population structure underwent significant changes.
+Turbulent historical events led to the departure of the indigenous population, making way for new settlers.
 In 1700 the High Porte of the Ottoman Empire instructed the Pasha of Peja to pacify Rugova, resulting in 274 families being displaced from Rugova to Pešter.
-At that time, some members of the Shkreli and Kelmendi have begun migrating into the Pešter region.
+At that time, some members of the Shkreli and Kelmendi began migrating into the Pešter region.

-The Kelmendi chief had converted to Islam, and promised to convert his fellow tribe members as well.
-A total of 251 Kelmendi households (1,987 people) were resettled in the Pešter area on that occasion, however five years later, the exiled Kelmendi managed to fight their way back to their homeland, and in 1711 they sent out a large raiding force to bring back some other from the Pešter region as well.

-The remaining Kelmendi and Shkreli converted to Islam and became Slavophones by the 20th century, and as of today they now self-identify as part of the Bosniak ethnicity, although in the Pešter plateau they partly utilized the Albanian language until the middle of the 20th century particuarily in the villages of Ugao, Boroštica, Doliće and Gradac.
+The Kelmendi chief had converted to Islam and promised to convert his fellow tribe members as well.
+A total of 251 Kelmendi households (1,987 people) were resettled in the Pešter area on that occasion; however, five years later, the exiled Kelmendi managed to fight their way back to their homeland, and in 1711 they sent out a large raiding force to bring back some others from the Pešter region as well.
+The remaining Kelmendi and Shkreli converted to Islam and became Slavophones by the 20th century, and as of today they now self-identify as part of the Bosniak ethnicity, although in the Pešter plateau they partly utilized the Albanian language until the middle of the 20th century, particularly in the villages of Ugao, Boroštica, Doliće and Gradac.

-Factors such as some intermarriage undertaken by two generations with the surrounding Bosniak population along with the difficult circumstances of the Yugoslav Wars during the 90s made the local Albanians opt to refer to themselves in censuses as Bosniaks, in order to avoid persecution by the Serb-dominated government.
-Shkrelis continued to migrate from Rugova to the territory of Pešter until the 19th century.

 Catholic Albanian groups which settled in the early 18th century were converted to Islam in that period.
 Their descendants make up the large majority of the population of the Pešter plateau.

+Factors such as some intermarriage undertaken by two generations with the surrounding Bosniak population along with the difficult circumstances of the Yugoslav Wars during the 1990s made the local Albanians opt to refer to themselves in censuses as Bosniaks, in order to avoid persecution by the Serb-dominated government.
+Shkrelis continued to migrate from Rugova to the territory of Pešter until the 19th century.